Recovery and survival of stem cell originated red cells

 NHSBT Research Theme: Advanced Blood Components

-A single centre randomised, controlled phase I cross-over trial in healthy volunteers to assess the recovery and survival of a mini-dose of red blood cells derived from CD34+cells isolated from adult blood vs standard donated red blood cells.
+This study is a single centre randomised, controlled phase I cross-over trial in healthy volunteers to assess the recovery and survival of a mini-dose of red blood cells (RBCs) derived from CD34+cells isolated from adult blood against standard donated red blood cells.

-There are a small number of patients with rare blood group types for whom NHS Blood and Transplant cannot meet the transfusion requirements.
+NHS Blood and Transplant cannot meet the transfusion requirements for a small number of patients with rare blood group types.
 New red blood cells can be grown from human blood stem cells in the laboratory.
-We hope that this will provide us with a novel transfusion product for these patients in the future, some of whom require regular transfusions throughout life (e.g. for thalassemia or sickle cell disease).
+We hope that this will provide us with a new transfusion product for these patients in the future, some of whom require regular transfusions throughout life (e.g. for thalassemia or sickle cell disease).

 This trial is currently recruiting.